tqhoughton/aws-cdk-appsync-starter-ts/README.md

 ## Testing

-This project utilizes `amplify-appsync-simulator` to simulate your AppSync APIs to test against locally using `jest` and `supertest`.
-To run the tests.
+This project utilizes `amplify-appsync-simulator` to simulate your AppSync APIs to test against locally using `jest` and `supertest` to run the tests.

 There is currently an issue with `amplify-appsync-simulator` that prevents you from installing it alongside other projects that depend on `graphql`, issue created here: https://github.com/aws-amplify/amplify-category-api/issues/692